robbie-smith/git_email_parser/README.md

-### Git Email Parser
+#### Git Email Parser
-The is a Ruby script that will find all the contributors to a git repository.
+This is a Ruby script that will find all the contributors to a git repository.
 And display the contributors name and email address sorted alphabetically.
 It will then rm -rf the cloned repo after you run the script.

 In your terminal run the following: